-Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For’ Source Claims
+Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For,’ Source Claims

 “This isn’t what Kim signed up for when she married Kanye.
 She’s done,” a Kardashian insider claimed of Kim’s apparent plans to file for divorce after just over two years of marriage, which comes shortly after West and Kardashian suffered a seriously dramatic 2016 that included Kim’s Paris robbery and Kanye’s hospitalization.

-Though West appears to have returned to a somewhat more quiet life after publicly ranting and exhibiting some pretty bizarre behavior in 2016, a source continued to the site that Kardashian is supposedly still “terrified” that Kanye could once again spiral out of control following his recent breakdown amid reports Kardashian may already have met with a divorce lawyer.
+Although West appears to have returned to a somewhat quieter life after publicly ranting and exhibiting some pretty bizarre behavior in 2016, a source continued to the site that Kardashian is supposedly still “terrified” that Kanye could once again spiral out of control following his recent breakdown amid reports Kardashian may already have met with a divorce lawyer.

 “Kim is terrified of her husband’s unstable behavior,” an insider alleged amid the rampant divorce rumors constantly swirling around Kim and Kanye, “and she wants a divorce after only two years of marriage.”